U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How do I convert between short tons and metric tons?

-Convert metric tons to short tons by multiplying the number of metric tons by 1.10231
+You can convert metric tons to short tons by multiplying the number of metric tons by 1.10231.

 Other FAQs about Environment

 - Does EIA have projections for energy production, consumption, and prices for individual states?